In this article, we give you information on financial stability and development council for UPSC Civil Services Exam preparation.

 - It has the Reserve Bank of India (RBI) governor and chairpersons of the Securities and Exchange Board of India, Insurance Regulatory and Development Authority and Pension Fund Regulatory and Development Authority as other members along with finance ministry officials.

-- The decision has now been taken by the Union Government to reconstitute the body and include secretaries from revenue department as well as Ministry of Information Technology (MeitY).
+- The decision has now been taken by the Union Government to reconstitute the body and include secretaries from the revenue department as well as Ministry of Information Technology (MeitY).
 It will also include Chairman of the Insolvency and Bankruptcy Board of India.

 - The reconstitution would make FSDC more broad-based to incorporate changes in the economic regulatory framework of the country